 Network cables like Cat5, Cat5e and Cat6 are widely used in our network.
 Various Ethernet network cables are being invented.
 They can support different transmission distances and applications.
-Cat5e can support 1000base-T transmission up to 100 m, which meet the requirements of various applications in our home, office and data center.
+Cat5e cables can support 1000base-T transmission up to 100 m, which meet the requirements of various applications in our home, office and data center.
 It has better performance than Cat5 and lower price than Cat6 making it a widely accepted type of Ethernet cable.
-This post introduces the details of how to wire the Cat5e patch cable.
+This post introduces the details of Cat5e cable structure, Cat5e wiring, and wiring diagram.

 Cat5e uses four twisted pairs for transmission in each cable.
 The following picture shows the structure of the Cat5e cable.
 The termination of Cat5e Ethernet cable should use RJ45 connectors.
 As there are four pairs of copper wires inside a length of Cat5e cable, the cable pinouts should be carefully managed.
 For Cat5e, there are two commonly used methods for termination: straight-through and Crossover.

 Each pair of copper wires in the Cat5e has insulation with a specific color for easier identification.
-Wiring of Cat5e cable should follow the standard color code.
+Cat5e wiring should follow the standard color code.

 For the straight-through wiring method, there are two standards recognized by ANSI, TIA and EIA: T568A and T568B.
 Both of them can be used.
 However, the T568B is considered better than T568A wiring standard.
 The following picture shows, the wiring diagram of the two standards.

 When you are doing the straight-through wiring, the cable pinout on the two ends of the Cat5e cable should be the same.
 However, for the crossover wiring method, the RJ45 pinouts on each end of the Cat5e are different.
 The following picture shows how the eight wires are used for transmission in a crossover terminated Cat5e cable.